weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ## Deploying Docker Containers

-Now you are ready to deploy the spring application into a docker container on the host.
+Now you are ready to deploy the spring application into a docker container and run it on the Weave Network.
 The spring application is a simple `Hello Weave!` application.
-The docker container is pre-built for this example, but if you would like to build your own container, refer to the `README` file located in  in the demo sub-directory of this guide.
+The docker container is pre-built for this example, but if you would like to build your own container, please refer to the `README` file located in the demo sub-directory.

-Since both {{ weavedns }} and Automatic IP Address Management are launched as a part of the Weave Network, you only need to provide the name of the container and the hostname you wish to use.
-Notice that the same hostname is used for each container. {{ weavedns }} automatically detects any DNS requests and adds them to the Weave Network without your intervention.
+Since both `weavedns` and Automatic IP Address Management are launched as a part of the Weave Network, you only need to provide the name of the container and the hostname you wish to use.
+The `weaveDNS` service automatically detects any DNS requests and adds them to the Weave Network without your intervention.

+Next deploy the container with the Tomcat application server and the hello world java application:

 ~~~bash
 vagrant ssh weave-gs-01